French Green Salad with Bûcheron Toasts

 Ingredients

-- 8 medium slices baguette
+- 8 medium baguette slices

-- ¾ cup (175 mL) good olive oil, separated
+- ¾ cup (175 mL) good olive oil

 - 4 ounces (115g) Bȗcheron or other soft, semi-aged goat cheese, sliced

-- 10 ounces (280g) frisée (or other bitter salad greens, such as arugula)
+- 10 ounces (280g) frisée or other bitter salad greens, such as arugula

 - ¼ cup (60mL) Champagne vinegar